-That, my friends, is my sad attempt at a pun.
+That title, my friends, is my sad attempt at a pun.
 My first title, though, was 'Dog-saster,' so count yourselves lucky.
-Here’s the story:

-But…look closely and you'll see something that doesn't belong.
+Look closely at that photo and you'll see something that doesn't belong.
 Dog hairs.
 Sticking up out of the plugs.
-Hmmm….

 For some unknown, unfathomable reason, he panicked and jumped up on the wood counter holding the seedlings and their shop light, scraping up the counter, breaking pots and boxes and knocking a seedling tray onto the floor.

 Amazingly, only two seedlings were lost as Brian hastily gathered up the plugs and stuck them back in their holes.
 But the labels?
-Oh, yeah - those are all to the right of the tray instead of correctly identifying the seedlings.
+Oh, yeah - those are all in front of the tray instead of correctly identifying the seedlings.

 Sure wish we could figure it out.
 In the meantime, we moved his bed to the hallway - at least until I get the seedlings all grown up.
 Do you have any ideas?